-The school office is open from 7:30 a.m. - 3:30 p.m. every day that school is in session.
-Hours may vary during the holidays, breaks, and will be closed during parts of the summer.
+The school office is open from 7:30 a.m. - 3:30 p.m. on full days and 7:30 a.m. - 2:00 p.m. on Wednesdays.
+Hours may vary during the half days, holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (623) 866-4730.
 Messages may be left on voice mail any time the phone is busy.
 Messages left after hours will be returned within 24 hours.
 Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).

-School classes start daily at 7:50 a.m. middle school and 8:00 a.m. for high school and school ends at 2:50 p.m. for 6th grade, 3:00 p.m. for middle school and 2:35 p.m. for high school (see www.triviumprep.org for half day bell schedules).
-For safety reasons, students should not arrive on campus earlier than 7:15 a.m. nor stay later than 3:15 p.m., unless they are attending an organized, adult-supervised program associated with the school.
+School classes start daily at 7:50 a.m. middle school and 8:05 a.m. for high school and school ends at 3:15pm for middle school and 2:35 p.m. for high school (see www.triviumprep.org for half day bell schedules).
+For safety reasons, students should not arrive on campus earlier than 7:30 a.m. nor stay later than 2:50pm (high school) or 3:30 p.m. (middle school) unless they are attending an organized, adult-supervised program associated with the school.